Known for its legendary Chemin du Roy, charming villages, and breathtaking natural surroundings.

 If you're a thrill seeker, try rafting, canoeing, or kayaking on the Jacques-Cartier River between Donnacona and Pont-Rouge for some unforgettable memories.

 Cycling is another great way to tour the region's picturesque villages.
-You can follow the bike-friendly Chemin du Roy, part of the province's "Route Verte" network, or choose the Jacques-Cartier/Portneuf bike path for some 60 kilometers of superb cycling.
+You can follow the bike-friendly Chemin du Roy, part of the province's "Route Verte" network, or choose the Jacques-Cartier/Portneuf bike path for some 60 kilometres of superb cycling.

 Portneuf is a top golf destination.
 It boasts no fewer than five courses, including the legendary 36-hole Le Grand Portneuf in Pont-Rouge.